javiguerra777/react-mysql-fullstack/README.md

-created this project to connect a backend using mysql to a front end using react, this is a simple fullstack application
+created this project to connect a backend using mysql to a front end using react, this is a simple fullstack application The backend is in a different repository so this code won't run correctly unless you either create your own backend using express or whichever framework you like best or if you grab the code from the backend final repository on my github and run both the react app and the backend app at the same time.

 # Getting Started with Create React App